degreepath/auditor/tests/snapshots/2018-19/major/classics.md

 ## Ancient History
 > Note: TODO find out what courses are considered "ancient history"

-For this requirement, you must have at least one course taken with the “classics_ancient_history” `attributes` attribute.
+For this requirement, you must take at least one course with the “classics_ancient_history” `attributes` attribute.

 # Custom Attributes